Advance Rehabilitation Outcomes Through Research with a Ph.D. in Rehabilitation and Movement Science

 Research with Faculty

 Gain access to available research instruments on APU’s campus to support your projects, including a spirometer, walking test tools, treadmills, pain measurement tools, and more.
-Opportunities to conduct first-hand research in hospital settings and retirement homes, and to connect with industry professionals further enhance your experience.
+Opportunities to conduct first-hand research in a variety of settings, and to connect with industry professionals further enhance your experience.

 Note: This program is not accredited by CAPTE.